 David W. Body is a freelance software developer and data science consultant based in Des Moines, Iowa.
 He is available for consulting and contract work.

-Jeff Scott Brown is the co-founder of the Grails and Micronaut frameworks, leads the Grails and Micronaut practices at Object Computing (objectcomputing.com), and is also a Partner.
-He has been doing JVM application development for as long as the JVM has existed.
-He has spent most of the last decade focused specifically on work related to the Grails framework, is a key contributor to the frameworks’ core development, and recently co-founded the Micronaut framework.
+Jeff Scott Brown is a Partner at Object Computing, the home to numerous Open Source Software projects including Micronaut, Grails, and OpenDDS.
+He is one of the co-founders of the Grails and Micronaut projects and is the Grails and Micronaut Practice Lead at Object Computing.
+He has spent almost 25 years actively involved with OSS and has been doing JVM application development for as long as the JVM has existed.
+He has spent the last decade focused specifically on work related to the Grails framework, is a key contributor to the frameworks’ core development and most recently co-founded the Micronaut framework.

 Husband, Dad, programmer, and speaker.
 Runner.
 Responsible and Responsive Design enthusiast.
 Wheel of Fortune expert.
 Graduate of Northern Iowa